De novo sequence assemblers: Types of de novo assemblers

 There are two types of algorithms that are commonly utilized by these assemblers: greedy, which aim for local optima, and graph method algorithms, which aim for global optima.
 Different assemblers are tailored for particular needs, such as the assembly of (small) bacterial genomes, (large) eukaryotic genomes, or transcriptomes.

 Greedy algorithm assemblers are assemblers that find local optima in alignments of smaller reads.
 Greedy algorithm assemblers typically feature several steps: 1) pairwise distance calculation of reads, 2) clustering of reads with greatest overlap, 3) assembly of overlapping reads into larger contigs, and 4) repeat.
 These algorithms typically do not work well for larger read sets, as they do not easily reach a global optimum in the assembly, and do not perform well on read sets that contain repeat regions.
 Early de novo sequence assemblers, such as SEQAID (1984) and CAP (1992), used greedy algorithms, such as overlap-layout-consensus (OLC) algorithms.
 These algorithms find overlap between all reads, use the overlap to determine a layout (or tiling) of the reads, and then produce a consensus sequence.
 Some programs that used OLC algorithms featured filtration (to remove read pairs that will not overlap) and heuristic methods to increase speed of the analyses.

 Graph method assemblers come in two varieties: string and De Bruijn.
 String graph and De Bruijn graph method assemblers were introduced at a DIMACS workshop in 1994 by Waterman and Gene Myers.
 These methods represented an important step forward in sequence assembly, as they both use algorithms to reach a global optimum instead of a local optimum.
 While both of these methods made progress towards better assemblies, the De Bruijn graph method has become the most popular in the age of next-generation sequencing.
 During the assembly of the De Bruijn graph, reads are broken into smaller fragments of a specified size, k.
-The k-mers are then used as nodes in the graph assembly.
-Nodes that overlap by some amount (generally, k-1) are then connect by an edge.
+The k-mers are then used as edges in the graph assembly.
+Nodes are built as (k-1)-mers connect by an edge.
 The assembler will then construct sequences based on the De Bruijn graph.
 De Bruijn graph assemblers typically perform better on larger read sets than greedy algorithm assemblers (especially when they contain repeat regions).